Peposo Alla Fornacina (Tuscan Beef Stew)

 • 2 tbsp olive oil

-• 2.2 lb beef (marbled stewing beef) (cut into chunks)
+• 2.2 lb beef (marbled stewing beef, cut into large chunks, around 5cm/2-inches)

 • 1 bottle red wine (Chianti, preferably)